Bridging loans

 What is a bridging loan?

-The best example of a bridging loan is when you buy a house but are still waiting for the sale of your old property to go through.
+The best example of a short-term bridging loan is when you want to buy a house but are waiting for the sale of your old property to complete.

-Please note that you can’t compare bridging loans with Compare the Market.
+Please note you can’t compare bridging loans with Compare the Market.

 What is a bridging loan suitable for?